-It’s a fact of life, from time to time, if you use your microphone on stage – you will inevitably dent the grill at some point.
-This could be perceived as a bad thing, or alternatively, you could consider the purpose of the grill as a means of protecting your beloved microphone inside.
-In the case of Shure’s SM58 – the latter is most certainly the case.
+It’s a fact of life.
+If you use your microphone on stage you will inevitably dent the grill at some point.
+This could be perceived as a bad thing, or, you could consider the grill as a means of protecting your beloved microphone inside.
+In the case of Shure’s SM58, the latter should certainly be the case; and here’s why:

 Why does the SM58 grill dent?

 The primary purpose of a microphone grill is to protect the valuable cartridge inside.
 For this reason, Shure have very carefully designed the SM58 grill to absorb impact (much like crumple zones on a modern car).
 The microphone will continue to work despite being dropped, and aside from looking slightly unsightly, the grill has in fact done its job perfectly.

 Replacement balls are fairly inexpensive, and in purchasing one, you’ll not only restore the aesthetic look of your SM58, but you’ll be helping to secure more years of service from your microphone.
 Another impressive design element to the SM58 ball grill is that it is designed to bend and crumple without producing any sharp edges that could pose a safety risk.